Confédération Mondiale des Activités Subaquatiques: Organisation

 CMAS consists of three major committees – sport, technical and scientific.
 These committees are overseen by a board of directors (BoD) elected periodically at the annually convened general assembly.
 The BoD, the sport committee and the scientific committee oversee sub-committees known as commissions.
 Day-to-day operation is overseen by a steering committee appointed from the BoD.
 Its headquarters is currently located in Rome.

 The steering committee

 The steering committee consists of eight members.
-As of 2020, the members were:
+Since may 2025 (GA in Egypt), the members are: